-One key thing that guides Paul Mengert, AMG (Association Management Group) chief executive officer (CEO), in his life, it is that giving back to their community is among the most important things any person can do.
-Paul founded AMG way back in 1984 and he did so in his hometown of Greensboro, North Carolina, because that community had given him so much and he wanted to provide them with an economic boost the best way he could.
+One key thing that guides Paul Mengert, AMG (Association Management Group) CEO, in his life, is an emphasis on giving back to his community.
+Mengert founded AMG in 1985 in his Greensboro, North Carolina, hometown because that community had given him so much.
+By founding his own company, he wanted to provide local jobs and contribute to the local economy.

 Mengert also values education and ongoing training as way to offer clients the best service available.
 After studies at the University of North Carolina in Greensboro he further advanced education by achieving the Professional Community Association Manager (PCAM) designation, an honor in his industry.
 He also encourages his AMG staff to continue their educations, including through ongoing industry training and certifications.

 Taking things to a new level, Mengert was accepted into and completed one of Harvard Business School’s renowned Executive Education programs.
 The Owner/President Management Program (OPM), which spans two years, examines a broad range of topics to assist executives in strengthening business fundamentals while mastering other leadership strategies.